carenaudo/Menipy/PLAN.md

 14.1 **Project review**
     - Review the documentation folder /doc/
     - Analyze if /src/models/geometry.py, /src/models/physics.py and /src/models/properties.py need to be modified
-14.2 **Zoom Control**
+    - Analyze if image processing need to be updated or exended 14.2 **Zoom Control**
     - In `gui/controls.py`, implement a **zoom slider** that adjusts the scale of the image view (QGraphicsView or Matplotlib canvas) and its overlays.
 14.3 **Parameter Panel**